Mishry’s List Of Disappointing Products This Year (2024)

 You win some, you lose some.
-Here’s our list of the most disappointing kitchen and food products of 2020.
+Here’s our list of the most disappointing kitchen and food products.

-A year of disappointments and unexpected speed bumps, 2020 gave us some brilliant products and viral food trends.
+A year of disappointments and unexpected speed bumps, this year gave us some brilliant products and viral food trends.
 With over 150 products reviewed this year, a few made a lasting impression on us, while some were downright avoidable.
 When we say disappointing, we mean that there are certain things about these food products that simply did not work for them; either the flavors were not up to the mark or the entire purpose of the product was futile.
-Here is our list of the most disappointing food products and products in the home & kitchen space that we reviewed in 2020.
+Here is our list of the most disappointing food products and products in the home & kitchen space that we reviewed.

 Food Solutions Eggless Vanilla Cake Mix